zacharyr0th/website/public/articles/self-custody-part-1.md

 They offer a more human-readable format than a private key, making importing a wallet account into a wallet application easier.
 You can derive multiple private keys from a single mnemonic phrase, allowing you to create various wallet accounts for different use cases.

-In short, your mnemonic gives you access to your private key, which gives you access to your funds.
-From the user's perspective, Mnemonics / Recovery Phrases / Seed Phrases are the most essential aspects of a wallet.
+In short, Mnemonics / Recovery Phrases / Seed Phrases are the main aspects of a wallet.
 They are the human-readable sequences of words that give you access to your private keys and, thus, your capital.
 The words are generally in English, although there are many languages wallet providers can choose to implement.

 A public key can easily be calculated from a private key; however, computing the private key from a public key is impossible.
 Most people are blissfully unaware of their private key(s), which is fine … as long as they are painfully aware of their mnemonic.